robin-mbg/switch-git/README.md

 sgr switch pull --rebase
 ```
 ### Switch git branch
 The `sgb` command calls on an `fzf`-provided interface to select and check out a git branch.
+Instead of using the fuzzy finder, you can also directly add add a search string.
+E.g. calling `sgb feature` will lead to a switch to the latest-used feature branch.